 - dairy products (raw dairy is has much more than pasteurized dairy, and the milk proteins that assist with absorbing the B12 are not denatured as happens when milk is pasteurized)

 B12 must attach to an intrinsic factor protein to be absorbed effectively.
 This happens when B12 that is consumed binds with the intrinsic factor that has been broken down by pancreatic enzymes in the small intestine.
-The tightly bound B12-intrinsic factor complex then moves through the gut to the Ileum or lower portion of the small intestine and attaches to cell receptors for absorption.
+The tightly bound B12-intrinsic factor complex then moves through the gut to the Ileum or lower portion of the small intestine.
+Here it attaches to cell receptors for absorption.

 Studies have indicated that the B12 analogues in algae and tempeh are not bioavailable to the human body – blood levels of the nutrient did not change even after algae or tempeh were added to the diet.
 Even worse, these B12 imposters can actually inhibit the absorption of true vitamin B12 as the result of a competitive situation in the digestive system.
 This puts those that avoid animal foods at an even greater risk for deficiency!

-B12 Supplements: It is always best to seek nutrients from whole food sources first.
+It is always best to seek nutrients from whole food sources first.
 However, in the case of B12, there are many ways absorption can be inhibited and so sometimes supplementation becomes necessary.
-The pathways for uptake of this critical nutrient are very complicated and very common physical issues such as reduced stomach acid, compromised protein digestion, lack of pancreatic enzymes and autoimmune disorders can cause disruption in the absorption process.
+The pathways for uptake of this critical nutrient are very complicated and very common physical issues.
+Such as reduced stomach acid, compromised protein digestion, lack of pancreatic enzymes and autoimmune disorders can cause disruption in the absorption process.
 MUCH better would be plentiful servings of foods rich in B12 such as liver, eggs and red meat which can typically resolve the situation.